 - The intensity or size of the signal will infer a ratio of that specific type of proton

-- The position of the signal will infer “chemical shift,” where the position of the peak in the NMR spectrum will indicate how de-shielded or shielded the proton was
+- The position of the signal will infer “chemical shift,” where the position of the peak in the NMR spectrum will indicate how de-shielded or shielded the proton is

 - Signal Splitting will be represented by the number of peaks/lines that a proton signal will split into depending on the other proton neighbors.

-The NMR resonance will be predictably split into N + 1 peaks, where N represents the number of hydrogens on the adjacent atoms.
+The NMR resonance will be predictably split into N + 1 peaks, where N represents the number of hydrogens on the adjacent functional groups.

 - NMR Lab (2017).
 “Uses of NMR Spectroscopy.”
 NMR lab.
 Date accessed 8 Jan 2017. <http://chem.ch.huji.ac.il/nmr/whatisnmr/whatisnmr.html>